Dynatrace/easytrade/docs/accountservice.md

 # easyTradeAccountService

 A java rest service with swagger.
-It allows to get and update accout data.
+It allows to get and update account data.

 ## Technologies used